 The prep kit has study tips, definitions and explanations, clear graphics, and it’s even color-coded by sections to match the Driver’s Handbook.

 Come in and get yours today!

 In the meantime, learn what will be expected from you during your road test by reading this guide: Preparing For Your Road Test.

 Alberta Transportation has a complete list of guides and handbooks for motorcyclists and commercial drivers here.

 Call us to schedule a road test for your Class 4, 5, or 6 license.
-Currently we can fit you in every other Thursday.

 Come on in and do your air brake knowledge test here.
 Make sure to bring your certificate of course completion!